Cystatin A

 Cystatin-A is a protein that in humans is encoded by the CSTA gene.

 The cystatin superfamily encompasses proteins that contain multiple cystatin-like sequences.
 Some of the members are active cysteine protease inhibitors, while others have lost or perhaps never acquired this inhibitory activity.
 There are three inhibitory families in the superfamily, including the type 1 cystatins (stefins), type 2 cystatins, and kininogens.
 This gene encodes a stefin that functions as a cysteine protease inhibitor, forming tight complexes with papain and the cathepsins B, H, and L. The protein is one of the precursor proteins of cornified cell envelope in keratinocytes and plays a role in epidermal development and maintenance.
 Stefins have been proposed as prognostic and diagnostic tools for cancer.

+Structure and inhibatory mechanism

+The structure of cystatin A features a wedge-like shape that's typical of cysteine protease inhibitors.
+This shape is critical for how it blocks protease activity.
+The protein has three main functional regions: